kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - You can [Save Teleport](<../Techniques/Save Teleporting>) with the glitched party member instead if this happens
 - `Auto-Level MC to 9`
 - Mash five Juhani convos (post Leviathan and #4 - #7)
+- *Stims: Hyper Strength and Hyper Battle Stimulant on MC*
+  - These stims will last for every fight on Korriban except Xor
 - Exit to Valley of the Dark Lords

 ### Valley of the Dark Lords
 - [Map CS Skip](<../Techniques/Map Cutscene Skips>) the Bandon CS to RtEH
 - [Save Teleport](<../Techniques/Save Teleporting>) towards Dreshdae to trigger Xor's interruption
+  - If Xor doesn't trigger, move forward into Dreshdae and you should find him in the hall just after Shaardan
   - ***Begins "Threat from Xor"***
 - Transit Back to Valley of the Dark Lords
-- *Stims: Hyper Strength and Hyper Battle Stimulant on MC*
 - **Hard Save twice in New Slot (Slot 13), New Slot (Slot 14)**
 - [Save Teleport](<../Techniques/Save Teleporting>) to Shyrack Caves, but enter with a party member
 - *Party: Remove Carth and Juhani*